Lazy-Solutions/AdvancedSceneManager/patches/readme.md

 #### If multiple patches are available, please import in order of release (note that github does only orders files alphabetically).
 We will try and combine them if we can, but it is sometimes more trouble than it is worth, so sorry about that.

-#### 11-13-2022:
-- Restored ping / open SceneAsset when single / double clicking SceneField.
-- Added better error message when using SceneCollection.Find(scene.name).
-- Added call to install com.unity.addressables when installing addressables plugin.
-- Added DoPreBuild(), .DoBuild() and overloads, to BuildSettingsUtility, to allow custom build processes.
-- Added override to normal build from build window to call BuildSettingsUtility.DoBuild(BuildPlayerOptions), which ensures asm will update scene list and ASMSettings.
-- Possible fix for import / create asset loop due to removing ASMSettings update in EditorApplication.projectChanged.
-- Fixed null ref when opening a collection with null screnes, freezing asm.
-- Fixed a bug preventing asm from detecting collection when entering play mode through normal play button.
-- Fixed some issues that arose in latest patch.

 ## Patches for Advanced Scene Manager

 Patches are partial updates that are too important to have our users wait for.